Medicare Annual Wellness Visit

-A Medicare annual wellness visit is an opportunity for your doctor to review and update your health risk factors to adjust a personalized plan for you to avoid future health problems.
+A Medicare annual wellness visit is a chance for you to meet with your doctor to review your health and prevent future medical issues.
+This includes a health risk assessment but is different from an annual physical, which Medicare does not cover.
 You must be enrolled in Medicare Part B for 12 months before your first visit.
-It should not be confused with an annual physical exam.

 What Is a Medicare Wellness Visit?

 A Medicare wellness visit is designed to create a personalized prevention plan based on your health and risk factors with the goal of preventing future medical issues, disease or disability.

 Medicare Part B will cover an annual wellness visit every year once you have been enrolled in Medicare for 12 months.

 A wellness visit should not be confused with an annual physical or with the Initial Preventive Physical Exam (IPPE), also known as the “Welcome to Medicare” visit.
 Medicare covers the IPPE and annual Medicare wellness visits, but annual physicals are not included in the services Medicare covers.